streamr-dev/core-api/README.md

 # Streamr Engine and Editor

-## Overview

-This is a web application containing and serving the Streamr Engine and Editor.
-The Engine is an event processing system for real-time data.
-The Editor is a visual programming environment for creating processes (called Canvases) that run on the Engine.
+Web application containing and serving the Streamr Engine and Editor.
+Streamr Engine is an event processing system for real-time data.
+Streamr Editor is a visual programming environment for creating processes (called Canvases) that run on the Engine.

-The application runs on the Java VM and uses the Grails web framework.
-The current version uses the centralised (cloud) version of Streamr infrastructure, detailed below.
+The application is built on top of the Java VM and Grails web framework.
+The current implementation runs on the centralised (cloud) version of Streamr infrastructure, detailed in the section Dependencies (below).

 ## Dependencies

-Running this app requires some helper infrastructure to be running:
+### Tools
+- Grails 2.5.6
+- node.js ^8.0.0

+A convenient way of installing and managing multiple versions of Grails is [SDKMAN!](http://sdkman.io/install.html).
+And for node.js there is [nvm](https://github.com/creationix/nvm).

+### Service dependencies

+Additional services are required to run this web application.
+The easiest way to get them running (for development purposes) is to use the [streamr-docker-dev](https://github.com/streamr-dev/streamr-docker-dev) tool we provide.

 - MySQL
 - Kafka